-The Plan consists of eight (8) major sections, including:
+The Plan consists of eight sections and four appendices, which include the following:

-- This Introduction section provides background on the development of the Plan, summarizes accomplishments since the previous plan and an update on Active Transportation in the County. - A Community Engagement section highlights the public involvement efforts completed and summarizes the input received. - An Existing Conditions section highlights the current transportation system and health-related conditions in Indiana County. - A Priorities section that clearly describes the top walking, biking, and transit-related priorities. - An Implementation section that ties the priorities and recommendations with potential timelines, funding sources, and potential partners.
+- This Introduction section provides background on the development of the Plan, summarizes accomplishments since the previous plan, and provides an update on Active Transportation in the County. - An Existing Conditions section highlights the current transportation system and health-related conditions in Indiana County. - A Community Engagement section highlights the public involvement efforts completed and summarizes the input received. - Two sections (What Can We Do, What Can You Do) that describe walking, biking, and transit-related priorities. - An Implementation Matrix section that ties the priorities and recommendations with potential timelines, funding sources, and potential partners.